 Benjamin Kelley, Co-President

 I am a parent, resident, and business owner in Brookline.
-I teach people how to move their bodies and minds, I am always trying to connect people, and I do my best to make great things happen.
 I am a part of the BPO because I believe in the primacy of the student-teacher relationship and the incredible things that can happen in a nurturing, positive, and open learning environment where every student is valued, listened to, and given the opportunity to lead.
 I also believe that by working together we can create the community that we all desire.

 My wife and I moved to Brookline four years ago with our two toddlers.
 I had been seeing the escalation of outcome-based education in my professional life (I teach at Wellesley College) and reading about the progress of the Common Core Standards and Curriculum in America’s public schools.
 The lightning-fast, un-debated implementation of the Core struck me as an anti-democratic, utopian scheme.
 When our children began attending Runkle School, I was dismayed to see the extent to which data collection and standardized testing had already taken hold even in Brookline’s traditionally outstanding schools.
 Forced to spend more and more time collecting data and “teaching to the test,” the teachers were demoralized and working without a contract.
 Three School Committee members were connected to an NGO that promoted corporate education reform.
 Parents had been effectively removed from the equation and could only watch as the situation deteriorated.
 This is when I joined together with other concerned parents to found the BPO.